Former Boeing CEO Muilenburg heads $200M ‘blank check’ venture

 Earlier that month, Muilenburg had been publicly rebuked by FAA Administrator Steve Dickson for making these schedule pronouncements, which were perceived as an attempt to put pressure on the FAA to hurry the process of recertifying the MAX.

-During the MAX crisis, Muilenburg doggedly refused to accept Boeing’s responsibility for the tragedies that killed 346 people.
+During the MAX crisis, Muilenburg doggedly refused to accept Boeing’s responsibility for two crashes in 2018 and 2019 that killed 346 people.

 And in tense appearances at 2019 Congressional hearings, where some legislators called for his resignation, his guarded responses to questioning and the stiffness of his personal reactions enraged the families of the victims of the crashes.